• Skip to primary navigation

 Potatoes get a bad rap for being unhealthy but this couldn’t be further from the truth!
 Potatoes themselves are actually quite healthy.
 They are high in vitamin B6, vitamin C and iron, and are an excellent source of potassium.
 A serving of potatoes provides about 20% of the recommended daily value for potassium, an important mineral that may help blunt sodium’s effects on blood pressure.

 The reason why people always tout potatoes as unhealthy is because of the way that they’re generally prepared.
 Fried in oil and smothered in sugary ketchup or fat-laden mayo, butter, cheese, sour cream…you get it.
-These crispy smashed fingerling spuds are roasted in avocado oil and sprinkled with just some salt and fresh chives, making them an absolutely delicious and healthy side for any meal.
+These crispy smashed fingerling spuds are roasted in avocado oil and sprinkled with just some salt and fresh herbs, making them an absolutely delicious and healthy side for any meal.

 Speckled white bowl full of whole fingerling potatoes on a wood cutting board.